fabiospampinato/cliflix/README.md

 #### Wizard

 Execute `cliflix` to run a wizard, it'll ask you everything it needs: a search query, which title to stream, and which app to use.
+If you want it may also search for subtitles for you.

 <p align="center">
 	<img src="resources/wizard.gif" width="600" alt="Wizard">